Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing: Extra Details of LOCO Edit and T-LOCO Edit

 \subsection{Generalized Power Method}

-The Generalized Power Method \cite{subspace-iteration, park2023understanding} for calculating the op-$t$ singular vectors of the Jacobian is summarized in \Cref{alg:jacob_subspace}.
+The Generalized Power Method~\autocite{subspace-iteration, park2023understanding} for calculating the op-$t$ singular vectors of the Jacobian is summarized in \Cref{alg:jacob_subspace}.
 It efficiently computes the top-$k$ singular values and singular vectors of the Jacobian with a randomly initialized orthonormal $\bm V \in \mathbb{R}^{d\times k}$.